Top

 Discovery of Assets and Liabilities

-Note that shortly after the Complaint is filed, the divorce attorneys in Omaha will start a process called “discovery.”
+Note that shortly after the Complaint is filed, divorce attorneys in Omaha will start a process called “discovery.”
 Discovery is an opportunity to inquire about the other spouse’s assets and liabilities.
-Discovery methods include Interrogatories and Request for Production of Documents.
+Discovery methods include Interrogatories and Requests for Production of Documents.

 • Tax returns